Eleee28/42-libft/README.md

 # Libft project

-Libft is a project that consists on replicating several funtions that belong to the Libc library.
+Libft is a project that consists on creating a library and replicating several funtions that belong to the Libc library.

 ## Project status